-As demonstrated by BNY Mellon's DFAST results, which are detailed below, we maintain excess regulatory capital in every quarter, for every ratio, over the entire planning horizon throughout the Supervisory Severely Adverse Scenario.
-This success is driven by a number of factors, including the Firm's strong capital generation and its risk profile.
+As demonstrated by BNY Mellon's DFAST results, which are detailed below, we maintain excess capital above regulatory minimums in every quarter, for every ratio, over the entire planning horizon throughout the Supervisory Severely Adverse Scenario.
+This success is driven by a number of factors, including the Firm's strong capital generation, asset quality, business mix, and risk profile.